metricly/metricly-docs/content/right-sizing/reports-cost.md

 | Data Transfer Costs* | Other                             | Other data transfer costs (e.g., Direct Connect)                                                                  |

 {{% notice tip %}}
 5-7 days of analysis is required before you can view your initial report.
-A splash screen greets you in place of the report until Metricly is done generating it.
+A splash screen greets you in place of the report until CloudWisdom is done generating it.
 {{% /notice %}}
 ## Report Views
 This section outlines all of the available report views.